igemsoftware2017/NCTU_Formosa/IoT/disease_model/README.md

-Weather Predictin Model
+Disease Predictin Model
 ========

 This is a the CNN base model that can use for disease prediction

-How to use?
+How to use ?
 --------
 The following requirement are needed for using this model.